rblack42/Blog/content/2017/08/31/Snakes.rst

 struggled more, and managed to twist his head sideways a bit.
 He was still stuck, but we were getting close.
 A bit more spray, and he was loose!

-Note: A Pam coated garden snake is pretty slippery, to say the least.
+Note: A Pam coated garter snake is pretty slippery, to say the least.
 He took off like a shot, right back under that durned cabinet.
 I looked under there with a flashlight (it was late at night by now) and there was a second trap under there!